 That was the last time that Healey entered a ‘works’ team in a recognised motor sport competition.
 But what an illustrious heritage, one that is still talked about and revered amongst motor sport enthusiasts and journalists around the world.

-The 1970 Le Mans race was a quite significant one for a number of reasons, despite the fact that Denis Jenkinson (‘Jenks’) described it as a boring race in his Motorsport report of that year.
+The 1970 Le Mans race was quite a significant one for a number of reasons, despite the fact that Denis Jenkinson (‘Jenks’) described it as a boring race in his Motorsport report of that year.
 It was significant because it was the year that the organisers, ACO (Automobile Club de l’Ouest), abandoned the famed drivers sprint across the track to their waiting cars.
 The reason why they took that decision is because of the injuries and fatalities that had been caused by drivers not fastening their full racing seat belt harnesses before accelerating away from the pits, anxious not to lose a place to the opposition.
 Not a wise decision set against the fact that the race is twenty four hours long and many other things are likely to happen in that time, some good some bad.
 In 1969 Jacky Ickx felt so strongly about this matter that while all the other drivers were running across the track to their cars Jacky just strolled across, got into his Ford GT 40 fastened his seat belt and set off after the others.

 Two things vindicated his decision, one, he won the race and two, tragically, the British privateer, John Wolfe, lost his life partly due to the fact that he had not fastened his seat harness.
 Hence the AOC’s decision to abandon the driver’s sprint for the 1970 race.